Ricardouchub/Portafolio/README-english.md

 I am passionate about leveraging data to uncover patterns, generate value, and solve complex problems.

 This profile showcases my learning journey and growth in the data field.
-👉 You can explore my **[Project Portfolio](https://github.com/Ricardouchub/Portafolio/blob/main/README-portfolio-english.md)** with practical examples and real-world applications I have developed.
+👉 You can explore my **[Projects Portfolio](https://github.com/Ricardouchub/Portafolio/blob/main/README-portfolio-english.md)** with practical examples and real-world applications I have developed.

 ---